|Article by Nunzio Fartalone (aka Nunzio390; aka Phzzz; aka Tom)|

 IFRAME Example #1

-Now, the above music controls "appear" to be embedded directly into this page, but in reality what you see above is an IFrame, calling in a completely separate page that actually contains the object/embed code for the media player controls.
+Now, the above music controls "appear" to be embedded directly into this page, but in reality what you see above is an IFrame, calling in a completely separate page that actually contains the HTML5 audio code for the media player controls.
 Why did I do it that way?
 Well that's part of the beauty of using IFrames.
-There is NO way that a web page would ever get through the W3C Markup Validator if it detected the media player object/embed coding on the page.
+There is NO way that a web page would ever get through the W3C Markup Validator if it detected the "extended" HTML5 audio coding on the page.
 So, in order to have my page(s) validate, I use the IFrame where the "bad" code (according to the W3C consortium geeks) cannot be parsed/picked up on my web page.
 Using an IFrame in this way allows this page (see bottom of this page), and any of my other pages, to indeed conform to W3C recommendations and pass as valid HTML 4.01.

 IFRAME Example #2